Creating and Running a Zend Framework (Laminas) Project in ServBay

 Redis Integration Example

-Install the Redis Adapter
+Install Redis Adapter

-json// composer.json { "require": { "laminas/laminas-skeleton-application": "^1.0", "laminas/laminas-cache-storage-adapter-redis": "^2.0", // Add this line "ext-redis": "*" // Ensure the PHP redis extension is installed // ... other dependencies }, // ... other config }
+json// composer.json { "require": { "laminas/laminas-skeleton-application": "^1.0", "laminas/laminas-cache-storage-adapter-redis": "^2.0", // Add this line "ext-redis": "*" // Ensure PHP's redis extension is installed // ... other dependencies }, // ... other config }

 1